deviceinsight/kafkactl/README.md

 go get -u github.com/random-dwi/kafkactl
 ```

+**NOTE:** make sure that `kafkactl` is on PATH otherwise auto-completion won't work.

 ## configuration

-1. create `~/.kafkacli` with a definition of contexts that should be available
+1. create `~/.kafkactl.yml` with a definition of contexts that should be available

 ```yaml
 contexts: